manojcpatil/PythonDemo/PyNotebooks/12 Exploratory Data Analysis (EDA).md

 Exploratory Data Analysis (EDA) is a crucial step in the data analysis process that allows you to understand the characteristics of your dataset, identify patterns, detect anomalies, and formulate hypotheses.
-Here's a step-by-step guide to performing EDA:
+Here`s a step-by-step guide to performing EDA:

 1. **Understand the Data**:
-   - Start by getting familiar with the dataset you're working with.
+   - Start by getting familiar with the dataset you`re working with.
 Understand the meaning of each variable (columns) and its data type (numeric, categorical, etc.).
-   - Look for metadata or data dictionaries that provide information about the dataset's structure.
+   - Look for metadata or data dictionaries that provide information about the dataset`s structure.

 2. **Data Cleaning**:
    - Handle missing values: Identify missing values in the dataset and decide how to handle them (remove rows, impute values, etc.).